FAQ

 s

 The dynamics of the war in Ukraine are complex and continually evolving.
 This session explores its impact on the Jewish community, the continuing humanitarian crisis, and the broader implications of this conflict.
-Experts will discuss the importance of sustained engagement and cooperation with partners in addressing the war's challenges and how the North American Jewish community can continue to support the ongoing crisis.
+Experts will discuss the importance of sustained engagement and cooperation with experts and partners in addressing the war's challenges and how the North American Jewish community can continue to support the ongoing crisis.

 s